bloigge/node-red-contrib-turf-module/README.md

 # node-red-contrib-turf-module

+A node which exposes all the awesome features of the [Turf](https://turfjs.org/) Library for spatial analysis.

 #### About:
 This node exposes all the awesome features of the [Turf](https://turfjs.org/) Library for spatial analysis.
 This is a complete rework of the [`node-red-contrib-turf`](https://flows.nodered.org/node/node-red-contrib-turf) node. `node-red-contrib-turf-module` offers a complete UI for every turf module and allows to wire differnt turf modules without the need of extra function nodes.